Learn how to make cauliflower rice with this easy step by step guide. The perfect substitute for regular rice in any dish!

-I like it because it tastes GREAT.
-It’s not really like rice at all in the sense that rice is like a blank canvas that you add stuff to – sauce, toppings, whatever.
+Whether or not you’re eating low carb though, there are a lot of good reasons to make cauliflower rice.
+Like the fact that it tastes GREAT.
+It’s not really like regular rice at all in the sense that rice is like a blank canvas that you add stuff to – sauce, toppings, whatever.

-However, if you don’t have a food processor you can do it the slow way which is to grate it using a regular grater.
+If you don’t have a food processor you can do it the slow way which is to grate it using a box grater.

 Then you simply steam/saute it with some olive oil in a big pan that has a lid.